SIGNS OF ADDICTION AREN’T ALWAYS CLEAR

 Withdrawal symptoms can be physical, psychological, mental or emotional.
 The most common form is physical withdrawal.
 In these situations, typically a medically supervised detox is necessary.
 Opiate users addicted to substances like heroin, OxyContin or Percocet will suffer physical withdrawal symptoms such as nausea, muscle cramping, depression, agitation, anxiety, and strong opiate cravings.

 Has your drug use progressed from “partying” to using alone?

 No one sets out to become an addict.
-Many people that suffer from addiction begin in the same way that everyone else does trying something at a party or social environment with friends.
-However, when addiction takes hold, and more is needed to feel the same way, a person might begin to use alone in order to stave off growing cravings and withdrawal symptoms.
+Many people that suffer from addiction begin in the same way that everyone else does try something at a party or social environment with friends.
+However, when addiction takes hold, and more is needed to feel the same way, a person might begin to use alone to stave off growing cravings and withdrawal symptoms.

-Negative consequences eventually catch up with you when you’re using on a regular basis.
+Negative consequences eventually catch up with you when you’re using regularly.

 Typically it’s only a matter of time before something significant happens that can be attributed to your drug use.
 Have you lost a job?
 Have your friends been pulling away because of your use?
 Have you gotten a DUI or multiple DUI’s?
 Are you unable to save money?
 Did your relationship break up because of your use or your behaviors?